-Annex III – QUERIES (Questions and Answers) on the interpretation of the Code of Practice
+Annex V – QUERIES (Questions and Answers) on the interpretation of the Code of Practice

 ARTICLE 2.
 INFORMATION ON MEDICINES TO BE MADE AVAILABLE